Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the right of the cross represents an approaching influence or something to be embraced.
-Eight of Pentacles (Prudence), when reversed: Undue attention to small details at the expense of the big picture.
+Click for DetailsThe seventh card, placed on the bottom right of the triangle represents the force that opposes the bottom left card.
+These forces may be external, but they are frequently one's own inner archetypes in conflict.
+Eight of Coins (Prudence), when reversed: Undue attention to small details at the expense of the big picture.
 Losing yourself in your work, to the detriment of your personal and spiritual life.
 Making the same mistake repeatedly.
 Refusing to learn new crafts or skills.